Dharma15teja/sales-performance-analysis/README.md

 ## 📌 How to Use
 1. Download the Excel files from the repository.
-2. Open `sales_performance_analysis.xlsx` in Excel.
-3. Explore the **PivotTables** and dashboard sheets to view insights.
+2. Explore the **PivotTables** and dashboard sheets to view insights.
-4. Use the filters or slicers in the dashboard to analyze specific months, years, or product categories.
+3. Use the filters or slicers in the dashboard to analyze specific months, years, or product categories.

 ---